-"I think that it is a good opportunity to get rid of Miss Ciegos for once and for all," Mr. Easton replies, jerking down the points of his fancy vest, "but the fact is we have no one to take her place on such short notice and besides that I would not wish to offend the Angel Foam Soap hour people who pay us 100,000 clinkers per annum in cash.
+"I think that it is a good opportunity to get rid of Miss Ciegos for once and for all," Mr. Easton replies, jerking down the points of his fancy vest, "but the fact is we have no one to take her place on such short notice and besides that I would not wish to offend the Angel Foam Soap hour people who pay us 100,000 clinkers per annum in cash."

-"For 100,000 clinkers in cash I would sing
+"For 100,000 clinkers in cash I would sing myself," I say.

-"I would pay that to keep you from it," Mr. Easton replies, which proves that he is not in fettle mountain lion masquerad-By Konrad Molnar mountain lion masquerading as woman bounds in.
+"I would pay that to keep you from it."
+Mr. Easton replies, which proves that he is not in fettle this morning.

 We are about to resume our discussion when we hear a door rip from its hangings and a flute-like feminine voice comes shrilling through the corridor.

-'That would be Miss Benita Ciegos?"
+"That would be Miss Benita Ciegos?"
 I ask.

-'Who else could make a noise like that?"
+"Who else could make a noise like that?"